Northern Tuscany | Food off the beaten track

 Our day begins with a cookery class - making a traditional pie at Montagna Verde agriturismo.
 We will sample our culinary creations at lunch.
 This afternoon we continue with a visit to see how honey is produced and a trip to the local mill.

 We venture to the east of the Lunigiana area to learn about the importance of the chestnut to the locals and see how the Marocca di Casola bread is made.
-Lunch at a local farm before heading to Pontremoli.
+After lunch we will get a chance to try a local liqueur before heading to Pontremoli

 This morning we venture into a unique landscape during a private tour of the marble quarries of Carrara.
 This is also where Colonnata cured lard — Lardo di Colonnata — is made.
 We sample it served with an aperitif.
 In the afternoon we make our way through the olive groves to Olio Moro to learn about olives before taking part in an olive oil tasting.